Skip to main content

 Counselling: Your clinic is required by law to offer you counselling.
 We strongly recommend you take it up, as it will help you to think through all the implications of your decision and how it could affect you and your family in the future.

-Your consent: You need to consent in writing before donating your sperm.
-You can change or withdraw your consent at any time up to the point at which your sperm are used in treatment., for example until sperm is used for insemination, or embryos created with your sperm are transferred into the patient.
+Your consent: You need to give your consent in writing before donating your sperm.
+You can change or withdraw your consent at any time up to the point at which your sperm are used in treatment, for example until sperm is used for insemination, or embryos created with your sperm are transferred into the patient.
+You can change or withdraw your consent – see more information in the section What if I change my mind?

 Donating: You’ll normally need to go to a fertility clinic once a week for between three and six months to make your donation.
 You’ll be asked to ejaculate into a cup, after which your sperm will be frozen ready for use in treatment, research or training.